-Mezzo-soprano Megan Ihnen performs the 20 songs collected in the NewMusicShelf Anthology of New Music: Mezzo-Soprano, Vol. 1.
+Mezzo-soprano Megan Ihnen and pianist Marianne Parker perform the 20 songs collected in the NewMusicShelf Anthology of New Music: Mezzo-Soprano, Vol. 1.

 Featuring art songs by: Michael Betteridge, Mark Buller, Stephen DeCesare, Douglas Fisk, Matt Frey, Jodi Goble, Ricky Ian Gordon, Cara Haxo, Cameron Lam, Cecilia Livingston, Shona Mackay, Tony Manfredonia, Nicole Murphy, Eric Pazdziora, Frances Pollock, Julia Seeholzer, Alan Thiesen, Dennis Tobenski, Moe Touizrar, and Ed Windels.

 American mezzo-soprano Megan Ihnen is recognized for her colorfully rich tone, powerful performance skills, and insightful musicianship in a diverse repertoire ranging from Brahms, Schubert, and Handel to the modern sounds of Crumb, Schwantner, Cage, and the most up-and-coming composers of her generation.
 Megan is a new music force of nature.